Arts Faculty 2020/2021

 Ms. Lesley Givens

-Arts Lead, Visual Art, Comprehensive Arts
+Arts Lead, Visual Art, Drama

 Ms. Sherry Latchford-Couto

-Vocal Music & Digital Photography
+Music & Digital Photography

 Ms Latchford-Couto has been teaching in the Integrated Arts Program for 10 years.
 She completed a BMus and a BEd at Queen's University.
 She teaches Instrumental Music, Guitar, Vocal and Digital Photography.
 She loves being active in all areas of school life; she is a Staff Advisor for Student Council, coaches basketball and soccer and has been a part of extracurricular music ensembles (Symphonic Band, Flute Choir and SATB Choir).
 Sherry encourages all students to develop their artistic skills to the fullest and strives to build a sense of leadership in the individual.